 Cumulative dose = Treatment dose * Treatments/day * Treatment days

 Aircraft materials in the cabin can include wool, polyester, leather or synthetic leather seat coverings, carpets, seat belts, tray tables, in-flight entertainment LCD screens, and other displays, transparent window coverings, decorative foil laminates and window shades.
 Flight deck materials include a similarly wide range of materials.
 Materials compatibility information is specific to each material and UV wavelength, and must cover the range of cumulative dose corresponding to realistic use.
 Materials property information that is useful to airlines includes the effect of UV light on flame retardancy, the effect on strength of the materials, and the effect on appearance.
-A recent white paper provided results of UV-C irradiation studies with aircraft materials.
-For many materials, there was no significant effect of UV irradiation on either flame retardancy or strength compared with control samples with no UV exposure.
-Table 2 shows the highest UV-C cumulative dose for each material from this white paper with respect to flame retardancy or strength.
-Similarly, Table 3 documents studies in which progressively higher UV-C doses were applied to materials, with a focus on appearance, and shows the dose at which perceptible changes were observed.

-Table 3-1 Dose at 254 nm required to Cause Significant Change in Flame Retardancy or Strength Relative to Samples with no UV-C Exposure.
+Recent studies using 254 nm UV-C radiation, and 222 nm Far-UV-C radiation summarized measurements of the effects on these materials.

+The results can be summarized as follows:

+None of the materials tested experienced any detectable change in flame retardancy.
+The maximum dose tested was 269 J/cm2 for 254 nm radiation and 100 J/cm2 for 222 nm radiation.

+None of the materials tested experienced any detectable changes in tensile strength.
+The maximum dose tested was 191 J/cm2 for 254 nm radiation and 100 J/cm2.

+Color changes were observed for lightly colored materials after extensive UV exposure.
+Materials that were most affected included polyvinyl chloride/ polycarbonate thermoplastics (used in tray tables and seat assemblies, and the glues used to mount decorative laminates.
+Darkening was observed after a dose of 17-34 J/cm2 for 254 nm radiation and a similar dose for 222 nm radiation.